railken/kissmanga/README.md

-# MangaFox Scraper
+# Kissmanga Scraper

-Search and download manga from [mangafox.me](http://mangafox.me/)
+Search and download manga from [kissmanga.com](http://kissmanga.com/)

-MangaFox Scraper is a library that gets all the needed information about manga for a manga-reader
+Kissmanga Scraper is a library that gets all the needed information about manga for a manga-reader

 ## Requirements